M1XR/image-processing-api/README.md

 This Project is a API to resize Images.
 With a request with filename, width and height parameters to the Endpoint you get a resized Image in Browser Window and saved to local disc.
 Repeating the same request will not process a new Image, instead the Image is pulled from local disc.

+Bad Request 404 is catched and a .html-Page is send to browser.

+The server sends messages to browser if the Endpoint is requested with missing/without parameters.
+In addition, the server sends a message if the provided filename don't exist as file in /assests/images/full/.

 ## 2. Install & Run

 ### Install